Wiki for Kids – The Filtered Wikipedia

 - Avoid downloading any programs or images that you find online until you check with an adult first.

-- Learn about online safety to keep from clicking links to inappropriate sites.
+- Learn about internet safety to keep from clicking links to inappropriate sites.

 - Advertisements on the internet are deceiving by design.
 You have not won anything!

 - Never give out your personal information on the internet.

 - When creating usernames, do not include like your name or birth date.
 This counts for giving out personal information.

 Conduct a Safe Wiki for Kids search at the top of our website.